void

 The Dukla incident mirrored in Švejk

-The popularity of The Good Soldier Švejk has also played a part in spreading the myths about the Prague house regiment.
-This was however not the work of Hašek, despite the fact that he on half a page disseminated both Austrian and Czechoslovak disinformation.
+The popularity of The Good Soldier Švejk has no doubt played a part in spreading the myths about the Prague house regiment.
+This was, however, not the work of Hašek, despite the fact that he, on half a page, disseminated both Austrian and Czechoslovak propaganda.
 He simply replicated the information that was in circulation when he wrote the novel, including the claim about the regiment's orchestra joining the desertion.
-In 1957 his biographer Jaroslav Křížek repeated it all and he was surely not alone.

 Quote(s) from the novel